margamb/calendar-test/README.md

 Elements like the logo and illustrations were created using Affinity Designer and exported as SVGs.

 ### Logo
-I created two versions of the logo with text and without to adapt to different screen sizes
+I created two versions of the logo with text and without to adapt to different screen sizes.

 ![Logo agenda peques](./readme/logos.png)